Skip to content

 """

-if len(column_to_generator_dict) == 0:
+if len(generator_lst) == 0:

-raise ValueError("generator dict may not be empty")
+raise ValueError("generator list may not be empty")

 if count <= 0: